2026 GTM AI Summit

 01 - Data & orchestration

 Signal detection, enrichment waterfalls, scoring engines, routing logic.
 The orchestration layer that turns CRM data into pipeline actions.
+Tool-agnostic by design.

 02 - Inbound architecture